Spring Flowers, or is it Showers?

 Whatever the water level, we have people on the job to get you where you need to go.
 The ministry activates flood plans, manages situations to minimize disruption, communicates with the public and provides critical services during flood events, such as protecting and repairing the road infrastructure and looking for creative options to move supplies.
 We also arrange for equipment, materials and contracted labour to assist with flood prevention and repairs to highway infrastructure.
 For example, in 2010, we raised the English Bridge North of Merritt to meet 200 year flood levels with the construction of a 22 metre precast concrete girder bridge.

-So, now you know what The Ministry of Transportation does to help.
+So, now you know what we do to help.
 What can you do to prepare?
 Familiarize yourself with your local government emergency program and know where your communities’ reception centres are located.
 Knowing what to do and where to go in an emergency is half the battle.
 We’ve found some handy websites if you think you could be impacted by flooding:

 - Report a FLOOD EMERGENCY in British Columbia, contact the Emergency Management B.C.
 Coordination Centre at 1-800-663-3456 and follow flood alerts on Twitter through @EmergencyInfoBC